splanck/vls/README.md

 Use `-t` to sort entries by modification time.
 Use `-u` to sort entries by access time.
 With `-l`, access time is shown.
 Use `-S` to sort entries by file size.
+Use `-X` to sort entries by file extension.
 Use `-f` (or `-U`) to disable sorting and list entries in directory order.
 Use `-i` to display inode numbers.
 Use `-A` or `--almost-all` to show hidden entries except `.` and `..`.